ejp-rd-vp/FiaB/README.md

 ## Requirements

-In order to use the FAIR-in-a-box solution you `must` meet following requirements.
+To use the FAIR-in-a-box solution you `must` meet the following requirements.

 **User requirements (Person who is deploying this solution)**

 - Basic knowledge about Docker​
 - Basic GitHub knowledge​
-- (optional) Awareness of the EJP RD's CDE semantic model if you plan to create FAIR data
+- (optional) Awareness of the EJP RD's CDE/CARE-SM semantic model if you plan to create FAIR data

 **System requirements​ (Machine where this solution is being deployed)**